 If you really want more support, develop the small muscles in your feet, ankles, and calves.
 You could also diversify your downhill skills by learning how to perform Telemark turns and modified parallel turns (versus primarily snowplowing).

-The upper ankle support found on this type of boot usually consists of an arm reaching up from the lower portion of the boot to a point above the ankle with a strap you then wrap around your leg.
+The upper ankle support found on this type of boot usually consists of an extension reaching up from the lower portion of the boot to a point above the ankle with a strap you then wrap around your leg.
 There’s still a lot of movement allowed with this system, but it is helpful.

 Also, with a high-top style boot you’ll have more insulation and a higher gaiter that will keep your ankles warm and free of snow.